ETHZ-INS/BehaviorFlow/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-20-1.png)

-we see that from the 3 clusters that map most often to Supported rears cluster 1 describes rearing onset (first \~20 frames) most of the times, and clusters 11 and 12 define rearing offset most of the times
+we see that from the 3 clusters that map most often to supported rears cluster 1 describes rearing onset (first \~20 frames) most of the times, and clusters 11 and 12 define rearing offset most of the times